-1 City zone definitions are found at https://planning.lacity.gov/odocument/eadcb225-a16b-4ce6-bc94- c915408c2b04/Zoning Code Summary.pdf
+&lt;sup>1 City zone definitions are found at https://planning.lacity.gov/odocument/eadcb225-a16b-4ce6-bc94-c915408c2b04/Zoning\Code\Summary.pdf

-- 11. Base Case Conclusion: In the Base Case, the capital investment in wells and lease facilities at the Site were amortized by 1965, within eight years of the original capital investment.
-The cumulative internal rate of return for the Site in 2022 is higher than the market rate of return of 8%. - 12.
+- 11. Base Case Conclusion: In the Base Case, the capital investment in wells and lease facilities at the Site were amortized by 1940, within two years of the original capital investment.
+The cumulative internal rate of return for the Site in 2022 is significantly higher than the market rate of return of 8%. - 12.
 Sensitivity Case Conclusions: Sensitivity cases were prepared to consider reasonable ranges in alternative assumptions in the income analysis, including a higher market rate of return, a lower value received for crude oil, and a higher capital investment.
-A market rate of return of 12% resulted in three additional years in the time required to amortize the capital investment.
+A market rate of return of 12% resulted in no change in the time required to amortize the capital investment.
 Deducting \$0.50 per barrel of crude oil resulted in no change in the time required to amortize capital investment.
-Increasing the capital investment to drill and complete new wells by 50% lengthened the time required to amortize capital investment by 13 years.
-Over a reasonable range of assumptions, the time required to amortize capital investment was many years before the Study Effective Date.
+Increasing the capital investment to drill and complete new wells by 50% lengthened the time required to amortize capital investment by one year.
+Over a reasonable range of assumptions, these factors do not significantly change the time required to amortize capital investment at the Site.